timottowitz/dspy_solar_fraud_2/README.md

 ```bash
 npm run dev
 ```
 This starts Vite in development mode.
 Open the printed URL in your browser.
+The front-end expects the API to be running on `http://localhost:3001`.

 ## Generating Locally
 You can also run the pipeline directly: